Arman-ali-khan-786/Python/README.md

 # Python
-This repository contains programs , mini projects and project using python .
+This repository contains programs , mini projects and project made by me using python .